availproject/avail/client/basic-authorship/README.md

 // The proposer is created asynchronously. let proposer = futures::executor::block_on(proposer).unwrap();

-// This `Proposer` allows us to create a block proposition.
+// This `Proposer` allows us to create a block proposal.
 // The proposer will grab transactions from the transaction pool, and put them into the block. let future = proposer.propose(
 	Default::default(),